 Yes they do if you hear them intently.
-I could feel it during my recent visit to Bara Imambara (BI), Bhool-Bhulaiyaa (BB) and the tall Rumi Darwaza (RD) while doing a book on Lucknow.
-The tourist guide, took me around these signature monuments and believe me, it was a sheer delight.
+I could feel it during my visit to Bara Imambara (BI), Bhool-Bhulaiyaa (BB) and the tall Rumi Darwaza (RD) while doing a book on Lucknow.
+A tourist guide took me around these signature monuments, and believe me, it was sheer delight.
 He coaxed me to listen to what the monuments hummed and conveyed while standing tall and tanned under the strong summer sun.
 Indeed, it is a mirror and reflection of the civilization of those times, when the monument was constructed.

-BI, BB and RD were all constructed by, the then Nawab-Ruler of Lucknow Asaf-ud-Daulah (AUD) in 1784 about whom, it is said: ‘Jis ko na de Maulah usko de Asaf-ud-Daulah.’
-(AUD grants benevolence, even to those, whom Almighty denies- a catchphrase in the honor of the local ruler).
-AUD imbibed the ethos and spirit of Awadh and converted them into grand edifices, catapulting into iconic monuments around which these civilizations flourished.
+BI, BB and RD were all constructed by, the then Ruler and Nawab of Lucknow, Asaf-ud-Daulah (AUD) in 1784 about whom, it is said: ‘Jis ko na de Maulah usko de Asaf-ud-Daulah.’
+(AUD grants benevolence, even to those, whom Almighty denies—a catchphrase in the honour of the local ruler).
+AUD imbibed the ethos and spirit of Awadh, only to convert it into grand edifices, further catapulting it, into iconic monuments around which these civilizations flourished.

 Even today, BI conveys the tale of pain, human suffering and so, is dear to all, as forefathers of many may have participated in this project cutting across religion and strata of the society.
 AUD had shifted his capital from Faizabad-Ayodhya (twin cities) to Lucknow therefore Ram-Raj was not unknown to him.

-The main hall of the Imambara which is 50×16 meters.
-Is 15 meters tall without any central pillars or columns supporting it.
+The main hall of the Imambara is 50 x16 meters.
+And is 15 meters tall without any central pillars or columns supporting it.
 This is said to be the world’s largest ‘arched room’ without pillars.
 As if conveying.
 It is possible for a society to exist and survive with each other’s support alone.
 As Hindu-Muslims do in Lucknow like the arched room.

 The narrow lanes of BB were carved to confuse enemy intruders during invasions.
-Only the King and a few of his trusted ones knew the way out.
-Just as your Guru or the Almighty knows the way out for you in troubled times.
+Only the King and a few of his trusted men knew the way out.
+Just as your Guru or the Almighty knows the way out for you, in troubled times.
 And keeping the enemy confused is a robust strategy even today.

-These constricted lanes can make anyone feel lost, as you sometimes feel in life.
-Their passages, some of which have dead-ends, exhort us.
-To keep moving in life, even during the hardships, and not fear the cul-de-sacs.
-For it will only dissolve in front of your endurance.
+These constricted lanes can make anyone feel lost, as you sometimes, feel in life.
+Their passages, some of which have cul-de-sacs, exhort us to keep moving in life, even during hardships, and not fear the dead ends.
+For hardships will only dissolve in front of your endurance.

 Flights of steps go up-and-down like a sinusoidal curve.
 It is steep, dark and narrow.
 Where, even the sound of a lighted match stick, amplifies and seems to travel through the length of the corridor.
 The lit-up effect of which illuminates, right up to the other end of the corridor.
 Signifying, don’t worry.
 For, there is always light at the other end of the tunnel.